junaidmasoodi/junaidmasoodi.github.com/_posts/2014-05-22-Push-to-repo.md

 categories: GitHUb
 ---

 We talked about Github, cloning, and Github pages.
-Now i will show demo of how to push some code to same repo we created in last post and redirect to some custom url.
+WE will now make one page as we said "Thank you" and will will also redirect same page to some custom domain as well :)

+__Writing in progress__